anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The following list provides an abstract description of the flow depicted in {{enrollfigure}}.

-* CA Cert Request: The pledge SHOULD request the latest relevant CA Certificates.
-This ensures that the pledge has the complete set of current CA certificates beyond the pinned-domain-cert (which may be the domain registrar certificate contained in the voucher).
+* CA Cert Request: The pledge optionally requests the latest relevant CA certificates.
+This ensures that the pledge has the complete set of current CA certificates beyond the pinned-domain-cert (which is contained in the voucher and may be just the domain registrar certificate).

-* CA Cert Response: SHOULD contain at least the CA certificate of the issuing CA.
+* CA Cert Response: It MUST contain the current root CA certificate, which typically is the LDevID trust anchor, and any additional certificates that the pledge may need to validate certificates.

 * Attribute Request: Typically, the automated bootstrapping occurs without local administrative configuration of the pledge.
-  Nevertheless, there are cases in which the pledge may also include additional attributes specific to the deployment domain into the certification request.
-To get these attributes in advance, the attribute request SHOULD be used.
+  Nevertheless, there are cases in which the pledge may also include additional attributes specific to the target domain into the certification request.
+To get these attributes in advance, the attribute request can be used.

-* Attribute Response: SHOULD contain the attributes to be included in the subsequent certification request.
+* Attribute Response: It MUST contain the attributes to be included in the subsequent certification request.

 * Cert Request: This certification request MUST contain the authenticated self-contained object ensuring both proof-of-possession of the corresponding private key and proof-of-identity of the requester.

-* Cert Response: The certification response message MUST contain on success the requested certificate and MAY include potentially further information, like certificates of intermediary CAs on the certification path.
+* Cert Response: The certification response message MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.

-* Cert Waiting: Optional waiting indication for the pledge, which SHOULD retry after a given time.
-For this a request identifier is necessary.
+* Cert Waiting Response: Optional waiting indication for the pledge, which SHOULD poll for a Cert Response after a given time.
+  To this end, a request identifier is necessary.
-  This request identifier may be either part of the enrollment protocol or can derived from the certification request.
+  The request identifier may be either part of the enrollment protocol or can be derived from the certification request.

-* Cert Polling: This is SHOULD be used by the pledge to query the registrar whether the certification request meanwhile has been processed;
+* Cert Polling: This SHOULD be used by the pledge in reaction to a Cert Waiting Response to query the registrar whether the certification request meanwhile has been processed.
-  can be answered either by another Cert Waiting, or a Cert Response.
+  It MUST be answered either by another Cert Waiting, or the Cert Response.

+* Cert Confirm: An optional confirmation sent after the requested certificate has been received and validated.
-* Cert Confirm: positive or negative confirmation message by the pledge the SHOULD be sent after receiving and verifying a new certificate.
+  It contains a positive or negative confirmation by the pledge whether the certificate was successfully enrolled and fits its needs.

-* PKI/Registrar Confirm: An acknowledgment by the PKI or domain registrar that MUST be sent on reception of the Cert Confirm.
+* PKI/Registrar Confirm: An acknowledgment by the PKI or registrar that MUST be sent on reception of the Cert Confirm.

-The generic messages described above MAY be implemented using various enrollment protocols supporting authenticated self-contained request objects, as described in {{req-sol}}.
+The generic messages described above may be implemented using various enrollment protocols supporting authenticated self-contained objects, as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

 ### Pledge - Registrar - enrollment status telemetry

-The enrollment status telemetry is performed as specified in {{RFC8995}}
+The enrollment status telemetry is performed as specified in {{RFC8995}}.
-although in BRSKI this is described as part of the enrollment phase.
+In BRSKI this is described as part of the enrollment phase, but due to the generalization on the enrollment protocol described in this document it fits better as a separate step here.

-### Addressing Scheme Enhancements {#addressing}
+### Addressing scheme enhancements {#addressing}

 BRSKI-AE provides generalizations to the addressing scheme defined in BRSKI {{RFC8995}} to accommodate alternative enrollment protocols that